jafingerhut/jafingerhut.github.com/transcripts/2011-rich-hickey-simple-made-easy.md

 ```
 ![00:33:35 Modularity and Simplicity](SimpleMadeEasy/00.33.35.jpg)

-So it is simple, right?
+So it is simple.
 All we need to do is -- everybody knows this.
+I am
-I am up here just telling you stuff you know.
-We can make simple
+up here just telling you stuff you know.
+We can make simple systems
-systems by making them modular, right?
+by making them modular.
 We are done.
-I am like
-halfway through my talk.
+I am halfway through my talk.
 I do not even know if I am going to finish.
 It is so simple.
-This is it.
+This is
+it.
 This is the key.

 No, it is obviously not the key.
 Who has seen components that have
 this kind of characteristic?
 I will raise my hand twice because not